-18th century

-Madonna Immacolata

-Terracotta, cm 53 x 22 x 20

-The examined work represents the Virgin Mary treated according to the iconography of the Immaculate Virgin The theme of the Immaculate Conception began to appear in artistic works as

-soon as the debate, which saw on the one hand the Franciscans and the ramifications of the Benedictine Order, linked to the thought of Anselmo of Aosta and Bonaventure of Bagnoregio, and on the other, the Dominicans, linked to the negotiation offered by Thomas of Aquinas.
-Even if indeed the catholic dogma will exist only in 1854, with the proclamation by Pius IX.
-This is a burning topic and it was for centuries the object of theological controversy:
+In the center of the marble oval is an Immaculate Conception accompanied by Saint Vincent Ferrer (identifiable thanks to the presence of the wings and the habit of the Dominicans), and of two saints difficult to identify, one of them wearing the monastic habit.
+The theme of the Immaculate Conception began to appear in artistic works as soon as the debate ignited, which saw on the one hand the Franciscans and the ramifications of the Benedictine Order, linked to the thought of Anselmo of Aosta and Bonaventure of Bagnoregio, and on the other the Dominicans, linked to the negotiation offered by Thomas Aquinas.
+Even if indeed the catholic dogma will